Khimarra/plant-sim/README.md

 This game runs in node.
 If you do not already have node installed, follow the installation instructions [here](https://nodejs.org/en/download/package-manager/)

-Download this repo and run `npm i` inside the root directory to install dependencies.
+Download this repo and run `npm install readline-sync` inside the root directory to install dependencies.

 Current dependencies:
 - readline-sync